 The benefits of a direct buyout are: the price is relatively lower and the problem is solved quickly.
 We will do all the installation and replacements on the same day at the earliest for direct buyouts, while installment payment may take one working day to approve personal credit and repayment ability.

 It is mainly composed of a compressor, condenser tube, fan motor, and other components.
 The compressor compresses the refrigerant (in the air conditioning system, a substance that enables heat transfer through evaporation and condensation) and then obtains high-pressure room temperature refrigerant after heat dissipation.
 It then transports it to the indoor evaporator to decompress and absorb heat for cooling.

 Mainly consists of a fan and an evaporator.
 The evaporator converts refrigerant liquid into gas, thus absorbing heat from the air in the home.

 The indoor unit absorbs heat, and the outdoor unit exerts heat.
 The indoor and outdoor units work in tandem for the air conditioner to function correctly.
 Usually, only the external team needs to be replaced as the internal unit lasts longer than the external unit.
 Replacing the internal machine can cost a lot, so we generally don’t replace it unless necessary.

-Air conditioning units are divided into standard units, and side split charge units.
-In many new houses nowadays, the spacing between rooms is minimal, and some of them share the aisle with neighbours.
-If you choose a larger standard unit, it will interfere with the common areas and cause mobility problems, so aside split unit will be more suitable for this situation.
+Air conditioning units are divided into standard units and side split charge units.
+In many new houses, the spacing between rooms is minimal, and some share the aisle with neighbours.
+If you choose a larger legal team, it will interfere with the common areas and cause mobility problems, so aside split unit will be more suitable for this situation.

 Mas Air Home Comfort will choose the type of air conditioner and installation method best suited to your home’s specifics.
 We stand by our customers and pay attention to every detail to ensure 100% satisfaction with your air conditioning installation and repair.